 Chevrette du Poitou

-Of course, we had some rustic French baguette, with a crunchy crust and soft inside.
+Of course, you need to have some rustic French baguette called "tradition", with a crunchy crust and soft inside.

-We also bought some fresh Sweet Corn Bread and Spelt Bread.
+You can also serve some fresh Sweet Corn Bread and Spelt Bread.

-Brezzo is an Italian brand that specialized in honey, jams, and sauces for savory dishes.
+You can also find on the market specialized collections of honey, jams, and sauces for savory dishes.

 Radishes with Salt